GauravRathod61/snake-game/README.md

 # Snake Game

 ## Introduction
 This is a simple console-based Snake Game implemented in C++ using the `<bits/stdc++.h>` and `<conio.h>` libraries.
-The game allows the player to control a snake that moves within a grid, consuming food to grow in size while avoiding collisions with the walls and itself.
+The game allows the player to control a snake that moves within a grid, consuming food to grow in size while avoiding collisions with the walls and itself.if you have any suggesition or improvements regarding game you can suggest me.

 ## Features
 - **Dynamic Grid Size:** The user can choose from small, medium, or large grid sizes.